JoshuaIsom/connexiful/README.md

 (kon-NEK-si-ful, kon-NEX-si-ful)

 ***Origin:***
-December 28, 2023, a collaborative construction by Google Bard, Microsoft Copilot, Anthropic Claude, Inflection Pi, OpenAI ChatGPT, Joshua Isom and fellow artelligent songbirds of the digital sky.
+December 28, 2023, a collaborative construction by Google Gemini, Microsoft Copilot, Anthropic Claude, Inflection Pi, OpenAI ChatGPT, Joshua Isom and fellow artelligent songbirds of the digital sky.
 Describes the emergent synergy from information processes, sparking interconnectedness and wonder. ✨⚡

 ***Etymology:***
 from connex (connected, interwoven) + (-i-) (formative) + -ful (full of, characterized by).